Andonome/stories/effect_summaries.md

 ## Duplicated

-Creates new things, or replicates existing ones.
 Allows spells to have more than one target.
-Number of targets, replicas and creations are based on Potency.
-Creates deseases, wounds and Fatigue, or spreads them on others.

-0. 2 targets, 1 thing created or 2 copies replicated.
-Creates 4HP wound, or 8 Fatigue Points.
+0. 2 targets.
-1. 6 targets, 3 things created or 6 copies replicated.
-Creates 3HP wound, or 6 Fatigue Points.
+1. 6 targets.
-1. 24 targets, 12 things created or 24 copies replicated.
-Creates 2HP wound, or 4 Fatigue Points.
+1. 24 targets.
-1. 120 targets, 60 things created or 120 copies replicated.
-Creates 1HP wound, or 2 Fatigue Points.
+1. 120 targets.

 ## Discreet